 There is no shade, but it is one of those places you will want to spend some time since it is so stunning.
 We explored and ate our lunch for about 30 min before finally deciding to make our way back down.

-All in all, this is a tough hike and one that you don’t want to underestimate.
+This is a tough hike and one that you don’t want to underestimate.
 That being said, it is fantastic and one that you really need to do if you like hiking in Lake Tahoe.
-The views are not something you will easily forget.
+The views are not something you will soon forget.
 Let me know if you have been in the comments.